 Karen L. Hancock

 Karen was born and raised in Alhambra, California.
 Her ancestors were pioneers of that city.
 She first became interested in genealogy when her fifth-grade class was asked to prepare reports on their family history.
 She brought in books on local history to share with the class.
+She has old family albums, diaries, and other memorabilia.

 Karen L. Hancock

-Karen has B.A. degree from the California State University at Long Beach and a J.D. degree from UCLA.
+Karen has a B.A. degree from the California State University at Long Beach and a J.D. degree from UCLA.
 Following a career as a family law and business litigation attorney, she became a professional genealogist.
 Karen found her formal training in legal research to be directly applicable to family history research.
 She spent several years as a supervisor at the Los Angeles Family History Center — where she also taught courses and gave lectures on Canadian genealogy research.

-Home Page Home Page Copyright © 2002 - 2008 by Karen L. Hancock.
+Home Page Home Page Copyright © 2002 - 2024 by Karen L. Hancock.
 All Rights Reserved.
 Next Page Next Page